sge-network/sge/docs/specs/OrderBook/04_State_Transitions.md

 # **State Transitions**

-This section defines the state transitions of the strategic reserve module's KVStore in all scenarios:
+This section defines the state transitions of the `orderbook` module's KVStore in all scenarios:

 ## **Order Book Initialization**